 Does your program offer night classes or a part-time physical therapy program?

-No, our DPT program is full-time.
+No, the KU physical therapy degree program is full time.
 Although some classes may occasionally meet in the evening or on weekends, classes are regularly scheduled for daytime hours.

 Is financial aid available?